glegoux/browsing-history-shell/README.md

 git clone --depth 1 https://github.com/glegoux/browsing-history-shell.git
 ```

-There are hidden files, see that with a `ls -a`.
+There are hidden files, see that with `ls -a`.

 2) Create symbolic links in going to your local git repository :